Rajeshpatel07/scraping/README.md

 ## Features
 - Scrap hacker news website and collect latest stories.
 - The scraped data is stored in Database.
-- Periodically scrape and send latest stories to connected clients via websocket (every 5 mins).
+- Periodically scrape data rom hacker news.(every 5 minutes).
+- We can change the time according our choice by changing `.env`.

 ## Architecture